-• Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity to owners.
+• Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity

+The amendments clarify that the income tax consequences of dividends are linked more directly to past transactions or events that generated distributable profits than to distributions to owners.
 Therefore, an entity recognizes the income tax consequences of dividends in profit or loss, other comprehensive income or equity according to where the entity originally recognized those past transactions or events.